Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 The Progesterone–Histamine Connection

 Progesterone, which rises sharply after ovulation, can influence mast cell behaviour.
 Mast cells are the immune cells responsible for releasing histamine — the chemical that drives allergic symptoms such as hives, swelling, and breathing difficulties.
-For a deeper understanding of how histamine drives symptoms, see our guide on histamine intolerance vs IgE allergy.
 Research suggests that in susceptible individuals, progesterone may act as a trigger that destabilises mast cells, leading to increased histamine release.

 Oestrogen's Role in Histamine Regulation